projectatomic/papr/README.md

   for handling of race conditions.
 - `github_token` -- If specified, update the commit status
   using GitHub's API, accessed with this repo-scoped token.
+- `os_keyname` -- OpenStack keypair to use for provisioning,
+  if you want to support virtualized tests.
+- `os_network` -- OpenStack network to use for provisioning,
+  if you want to support virtualized tests.
 - `os_floating_ip_pool` -- If specified, assign a floating
   IP to the provisioned node from this pool and use the IP to communicate with it.
 This is required if not running on